-At no cost to you, AOPA will provide an instructor who will deliver an engaging multi-media presentation.
+AOPA will provide an instructor who will deliver an engaging multi-media presentation.
 We’ll also provide take-home materials for each participant.
 PLUS, we’ll help market the Rusty Pilots seminar by putting our database to work, reaching out to inactive pilots within 75 miles of your location.
 The instructor will also support your promotion efforts before and after the presentation.

 Here’s what to expect as you prepare to hold a Rusty Pilots seminar:

 Next to nothing!
 All you have to provide is a facility to host a seminar, tables and chairs for participants, a screen and speakers for the presentation, and refreshments.